 Finding the right volunteer opportunity might appear daunting, especially if you’ve never volunteered before.
 Fortunately, there are prospective positions all around you!
 The first source you enlist should be your guidance counselor.
-Knowing your strengths and interests, your guidance counselor can provide recommendations for volunteer organizations that might be partnered with your school and offer credit, or programs that other students have found rewarding.
-From there, think about the community organizations in your town or city; religious institutions, foundations that host 5k’s and other athletic events, and local youth leagues are all great options, among many, and can be found in most towns and cities.
+Knowing your strengths and interests, your guidance counselor can provide ideas for volunteer organizations that work with your school; this helps with finding ones that offer school credit, in addition to programs that other students have found rewarding.
+From there, think about the community organizations in your town or city.
+For example, religious institutions and local youth leagues are all great options, and are found in most towns and cities.

 It’s Good for You!

 Community service is good for those who volunteer – not just the community!
-Students who volunteer have been found to be happier than their peers and tend to be more active later in life.
+Students who volunteer have been found to be happier than their peers and tend to be more active in life.
 (Source.)
 Participating in community service also develops problem-solving skills, one of the most highly sought skills on a resume.
-Not only that, but the tasks performed while volunteering often directly translate to the skills and experiences many employers are looking for in college students.
+Of course, most forms of volunteering often teach the skills and experiences many employers are looking for in college students.
 You’ll give your brain a boost while preparing yourself for the job market.

 It Pays Off